G-Conard/g-conard.github.io/index.md

 # Welcome!

-This humble corner of the internet is a collection of my undergraduate work thus far, ranging from coursework for classes such as ME 480: Mechatronics and Control Systems to my research on quadruped robots.
+This humble corner of the internet contains a collection of my undergraduate work thus far, ranging from coursework for classes such as ME 480: Mechatronics and Control Systems to my research on quadruped robots.

 ## Resume

-For a quick summary of my work and experiences, you can take a look at my <a href="documents/Gabrielle-Conard-Resume.pdf" target="_blank">resume.</a> You can also check out my LinkedIn profile, https://www.linkedin.com/in/gabrielle-conard/.
+For a quick summary of my work and experiences, you can take a look at my <a href="documents/Gabrielle-Conard-Resume.pdf" target="_blank">resume.</a> You can also check out my [LinkedIn profile](https://www.linkedin.com/in/gabrielle-conard/).

 ## Quadruped Robots